subugoe/oa2020cadata/README.md

 ### Overview

-This repository is a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2) providing a dataset that covers corresponding author country affiliations indexed in the Web of Science 2014 - 2018.
+This repository is a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2) providing a dataset about corresponding author country affiliations indexed in the Web of Science 2014 - 2018.
 The compendium contains data, code, and text associated with it.
-The R Markdown files in the [`analysis/`](analysis/) directory contain details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, as well as the [data descriptive](analysis/paper.md).
+The R Markdown files in the [`analysis/`](analysis/) directory provide details about the data analysis, particularly about how the Web of Science in-house database from the [German Competence Center for Bibliometrics](http://www.bibliometrie.info/) was interfaced, as well as the [data descriptive](analysis/paper.md).
 The [`data/`](data/) directory contains all aggregated data.
 Because of the proprietary nature of the Web of Science, no raw data including access to the database can be shared.

 ### Analysis files

 The [`analysis/`](analysis/) directory contains the following reports written in [R Markdown](https://rmarkdown.rstudio.com/):

 - [`paper.Rmd`](analysis/paper.Rmd) - The Data Descriptive including two use-cases.
-Link to [rendered report](analysis/paper.Rmd)
+Link to [rendered report](analysis/paper.md)

 Analytical steps for obtaining the data from the Web of Science in-house database maintained by the German Competence Center for Bibliometrics (WoS-KB), and data enriching were also provided as R Markdown reports: